omnipay-taiwan/omnipay-payware/README.md

-# Omnipay: Dummy
+# Omnipay: Payware

-**Dummy driver for the Omnipay PHP payment processing library**
+**Payware driver for the Omnipay PHP payment processing library**

 [![Build Status](https://travis-ci.org/thephpleague/omnipay-dummy.png?branch=master)](https://travis-ci.org/thephpleague/omnipay-dummy)
 [![Latest Stable Version](https://poser.pugx.org/omnipay/dummy/version.png)](https://packagist.org/packages/omnipay/dummy)
 [![Total Downloads](https://poser.pugx.org/omnipay/dummy/d/total.png)](https://packagist.org/packages/omnipay/dummy)

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements Dummy support for Omnipay.
+This package implements Payware support for Omnipay.

 ## Installation

 Omnipay is installed via [Composer](http://getcomposer.org/).
-To install, simply require `league/omnipay` and `omnipay/dummy` with Composer:
+To install, simply require `league/omnipay` and `omnipay-taiwan/payware` with Composer:

 ```
-composer require league/omnipay omnipay/dummy
+composer require league/omnipay omnipay-taiwan/payware
 ```

 ## Basic Usage

 The following gateways are provided by this package:

-* Dummy
+-   Payware

-This is a dummy gateway driver intended for testing purposes.
+This is a payware gateway driver intended for testing purposes.
 If you provide a card number ending in an even number, the driver will return a success response.
 If it ends in an odd number, the driver will return a generic failure response.
 For example:

-* 4929000000006 - Success
+-   4929000000006 - Success
-* 4444333322221111 - Failure
+-   4444333322221111 - Failure

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.